Port City, USA

 Among other things, it makes packing up and moving offices easier, not that that's a common occurrence.
 It also means that even veteran dockworkers get misdirected on occasion.
 That's why the security team has to know every building and every route at all times.
 Which is part of what makes her intel more valuable even than, say, someone working in deliveries.

 But this... this is more.
 Above and beyond, like mom used to say.
 This isn't just passing on routes and locations and camera spots.
 The cafe fire had shaken her up some, especially knowing that she might be partly responsible for it, and now only a couple days later, the Brights are asking her to turn a colleague.

 She walks into the CRO's room.
 Conflict Resolution works hand-in-hand with security, and so there's a ConRes officer on site at HQ at all times.
 All the while, Crystal isn't entirely sure what she's doing, or why.

-The officer—a short, middle-aged African refugee named Tahiil—stands as Crystal came in.
+The officer—a short, middle-aged African refugee named Tahiil—stands as Crystal comes in.
 They don't know each other well, but they had worked together before, and she has no trouble with him.

 "Good morning, Crystal.
 How was your patrol today?"
 Tahiil asks.

 She isn't entirely sure why she'd walked into the ConRes office.
 Still, now that she's here, she wants to be polite and tell him about her night.
 But instead she says two words: "Project Sunset."